Planners

 2. Tick the box to enable custom entry.

-3. The dropdown will transform into a free text field.
+3. The dropdown transforms into a free text field.

 4. Enter the details of your custom access or egress point.